-- 56. Total outdoor light output (excluding streetlights used for illumination of public rights of way) of any development project in Midway City shall not exceed 80,000 lumens per net acre, averaged over the entire project.
+- 56. Total outdoor light output (excluding streetlights used for illumination of public rights-of-way) of any development project in Midway City shall not exceed 80,000 lumens of fully shielded lighting per net acre, averaged over the entire project.
+Detached single family parcels larger than one-half acre shall be permitted up to ten thousand lumens of fully shielded lighting.
+Detached single family parcels smaller than one-half acre shall be permitted up to five thousand lumens of fully shielded lighting.
+Attached single family (e.g. duplexes or townhomes) shall be permitted up to three thousand lumens of fully shielded lighting per unit.
+Multi-family residential shall be permitted up to three hundred and sixty lumens of fully shielded lighting per unit.
 Furthermore, no more than 5,500 lumens per net acre may be accounted for by lamps in unshielded or partially-shielded fixtures permitted in Table 2, except that lamps emitting no more than 4,720 lumens per single family dwelling unit or duplex dwelling unit for residential outdoor lighting purposes are exempt from the shielding requirements of Table 2, though they must conform to all other applicable restrictions.
-Single-family attached units (e.g. townhouses), and multi-family residential units are limited to 360 lumens of unshielded lights per unit. - 47.
+Single-family attached units (e.g. townhouses), and multi-family residential units are limited to 360 lumens of unshielded lights per unit. - 67.
 Service Station Canopy Lighting.
 In addition to the calculations for subsections 5 and 6 above, the The following requirements shall apply to service station canopies: - a.
 All luminaries mounted on the under surface of service station canopies shall be fully shielded and utilize flat glass or flat plastic (acrylic or polycarbonate) covers. - b.
 The total light output used for illuminating service station canopies, defined as the sum of all under-canopy initial bare-lamp outputs in lumens, shall not exceed 100 lumens per square foot of canopy in all lighting mounted under the canopy, including but not limited to luminaries. mounted on the lower surface of the canopy and auxiliary lighting within signage or panels over the pumps, is to be included toward the total. - 8.
 Requirements for Shielding and Filtering. - a.
-The requirements for shielding and filtering light emissions from outdoor light fixtures shall be as set forth in the following Table 2 below. - 59.
+The requirements for shielding and filtering light emissions from outdoor light fixtures shall be as set forth in the following Table 2 below. - 79.
 The provisions of this Section are not intended to prevent the use of any material or method of installation that is not specifically prohibited by this Section, if any such alternative has been approved by the Planning Director.
 The Planning Director may approve any such alternate as long as the proposed design, material or method: - a.
 Provides approximate equivalence to those specific requirements of this Section; or - b.
-Is otherwise satisfactory and complies with the intent of this Section. - 610.
+Is otherwise satisfactory and complies with the intent of this Section. - 810.
 All outdoor illuminating devices shall be installed in conformance with the provisions of this Section as well as with all other provisions of the Midway City Land Use and Building Codes, as these are later amended and as applicable.
-Any language contained in this Section that conflicts with other Sections of the Midway City Municipal Code shall be construed consistent with this Section. - 7.
+Any language contained in this Section that conflicts with other Sections of the Midway City Municipal Code shall be construed consistent with this Section. - 9.
 All illuminated signs shall comply with the standards of Section 16.21.